Qup42/loghead/docs/ssh_recorder.md

 You have to [configure SSH session recording](https://tailscale.com/kb/1246/tailscale-ssh-session-recording#turn-on-session-recording-in-acls) in you control plane's ACL rules.

+**Note:** due to how SSH session recording works the very long lived HTTP connections may occour.
+The endpoints for SSH session recording therefore do not enforce any timeouts on the HTTP connections.
+This may be vulnerable to a DOS if deployed publicly.

 ## Usage

 The SSH session recorder writes the recorded sessions in the the recording directory.